luciajedi/html-css-js-exercises/canvas/snake.md

 Do each part consecutively and check if everything works fine at the end of it.
 You can optionally do a commit (git) after every part, so if anything go wrong at least you have a "checkpoint".

-The name of this exercise varables and functions can be your own, I use mine just as example.
+The name of this exercise variables and functions can be your own, I use mine just as example.

 #### Part 1: Two rectangles
-1. Create an HTML with a canvas (fix the width and height).
+1. Create an HTML file with a canvas (fix the width and height).
 Also add some CSS:
   - center the canvas with flex
   - put a border so you can see the limits